rnaudi/metrics/README.md

 - Alert only when $C(t)$ breaks those limits for a while (not on every small wiggle).

 I recommend [Statistical Process Control: A Practitioner’s Guide](https://entropicthoughts.com/statistical-process-control-a-practitioners-guide) as a basic introduction.

+How this looks in real flows:

+- **Login**
+  - Metric: $C_{\text{login}}(t)$ = fraction of login attempts that end in a valid session.
+  - Control limits: learn the usual range of $C_{\text{login}}(t)$ during normal operation.
+  - Detects: auth outages (IdP down), bad CAPTCHA changes, cookie/session bugs that prevent users from staying logged in.

+- **Signup**
+  - Metric: $C_{\text{signup}}(t)$ = fraction of signup starts that end in an activated account.
+  - Control limits: learn the normal band for your best-performing signup flow.
+  - Detects: broken email verification, bad copy or UX experiments around consent/terms, higher friction when adding extra steps.

+- **Payment**
+  - Metric: $C_{\text{payment}}(t)$ = fraction of payment attempts that end in a successful charge.
+  - Control limits: use a stable period (no experiments, normal provider behavior) to set the band.
+  - Detects: PSP or bank issues, 3DS/strong-auth failures, currency/price bugs that block transactions.

+- **Cart / checkout**
+  - Metric: $C_{\text{checkout}}(t)$ = fraction of carts that end in a completed order.
+  - Control limits: learn the usual conversion for your store (per region or product type, if needed).
+  - Detects: broken shipping/tax calculation, bad discounts or promos, layout changes that accidentally hide key buttons.

 ## Metric definitions example (4-step flow)